 Masters of the art of flying, pelicans soar through the air with as little effort as possible – their large wingspan allows them to take flight on a breath of air.
 They can fly over 100 miles in a single day, soar up to 10,000 feet, or gracefully skim the surface of the water.

-Though they’re refined and talented flyers, pelicans are particularly awkward on land.
+Though they’re refined and talented flyers, pelicans are particularly awkward on land and beach.
 Unsteady on their feet, it’s clear they’re meant to be in the air or on the water.

 They fought their way off the endangered list